 - Serve as a teacher training facility, and;

 - Support research that adds to the body of knowledge about children, families, and early childhood education.

 Our program includes Toddlers (two years old by December 1) and Preschool-aged children l (three years old by December 1) and follows the Syracuse University calendar.
 In an effort to support working parents we also offer an Afterschool program 4 days a week (Monday, Tuesday, Thursday, Friday) for children enrolled in our full day classes that end at 2:30.
 This program will be an extension of our regular school day, with planned curriculum.
 The groups will be taught by members of our BMW staff.
 Children will play, have a community time, spend time in the Big Room, Art Studio, Woodworking Room, our outdoor play space, and have a snack that is sent in by the parents.
 The Afterschool Program is not designed with a regular naptime.

-BMW Child Development Lab School now accepting applications for 2016-17 academic year.
+BMW Child Development Lab School now accepting applications.
 For further information or to make an appointment to visit please call 315-443-2471.